yrt1993/Multiple-style-transfer/README.md

 - pytorch
 - cuda

-Actually, codes are run on AWS conda-pytorch-p27.
+Actually, codes are run on AWS p2.xlarge using environment conda-pytorch-p27.

 # how to run the code
 The three jupyter notebooks shows how to run the code and some examples.